secretfader/cwc-2015/Readme.md

 Node.js is quickly taking hold in development shops that traditionally use Ruby, Python, or shell scripts to compile, lint, and distribute front-end assets for their applications.
 Why?
 Mainly because it's fast.
 But it's also easy to configure and share across teams.

-Included in this repository are two examples, both using Gulp as the build system of choice.
+Included in this repository are several examples, some using Gulp to build front-end assets, and a few others demonstrating the basic concepts of Node streams.

 In the conference workshop, I went over the basic example.
 However, the more advanced (Angular) example is your homework.
 It's essentially a fork of my [gulp-app-skeleton](http://github.com/originalmachine/gulp-app-skeleton), which encapsulates best practices for developing Angular apps on the MEAN stack.

 ## License